South Africa Looking For Change Of Fortune In Third Test Against England - UrduPoint

 The captain scored 25 and 50 not out in what was largely a dismal batting performance against modest opposition.

-- England dilemma - England will be riding on a wave of confidence after Newlands, although they have two selection dilemmas.
+- Leach heading home - England will be riding on a wave of confidence after Newlands, but hopes that first choice slow bowler Jack Leach would be rejoining the party have been dashed.

+Leach has not played in a match in South Africa because of illness and tour management said Tuesday that he would be heading home.

+It was revealed that Leach, 27, who will leave the tour Thursday, suffered from Sepsis during the previous series in New Zealand when he had to be hospitalised.
+He also suffered bouts of flu and gastroenteritis which swept the England camp last month.

 Likely teams: South Africa: Faf du Plessis (captain), Dean Elgar, Pieter Malan, Zubayr Hamza, Rassie van der Dussen, Quinton de Kock, Vernon Philander, Dwaine Pretorius, Keshav Maharaj, Kagiso Rabada, Anrich Nortje.

-England: Joe Root (captain), Zak Crawley, Dom Sibley, Joe Denly, Ben Stokes, Ollie Pope, Jos Buttler (wkt), Sam Curran, Dom Bess or Jack Leach, Stuart Broad, Jofra Archer or Chris Woakes or Mark Wood.
+England: Joe Root (captain), Zak Crawley, Dom Sibley, Joe Denly, Ben Stokes, Ollie Pope, Jos Buttler (wkt), Sam Curran, Dom Bess, Stuart Broad, Jofra Archer or Chris Woakes or Mark Wood.

 Umpires: Bruce Oxenford, Rod Tucker (both AUS)tv umpire: Joel Wilson (WIS)Match referee: Andy Pycroft (ZIM)